-5.2.
+4.2.
 The Execution Blocks detailed view

-Clicking on an EB will expand the bottom of the SB panel to list EB details on the T{sys} and the Array (number of antennas, minimum and maximum baselines, angular resolution and maximum recoverable scale), as well as the science target and a list of all the calibrators used in this particular EB with their respective on-source times (see Figure 4).
+Clicking on an EB will expand the bottom of the SB panel to list EB details on the $T{sys}$ and the Array (number of antennas, minimum and maximum baselines, angular resolution and maximum recoverable scale), as well as the science target and calibrators used in this particular EB with their respective coordinates and on-source times (see Figure 4).